-GB domestic limit (i.e. no more than 11 hours on duty) must always be obeyed.
-But when working under EU rules you must also obey all the rules on breaks, daily rest (only on those days when actually driving) and weekly rest.
+The GB domestic limit (i.e. no more than 16 hours on duty for drivers of passenger vehicles) must always be obeyed.
+But when working under EU/AETR rules you must also obey all the rules on breaks, daily rest (only on those days when actually driving) and weekly rest.